 After getting accepted I filled out a profile which lets Linqia know who my audience is.
 Then, I connected all my social channels and google analytics with a click of a button on the dashboard of my Linqia homepage, which lets them see how many people you influence.

 I got an email about a month later saying I was invited to join a campaign!
 Maybe it’s sooner for some small bloggers but I don’t know.

 What is required in a Linqia campaign?

-I had to write a short blog post promoting a car seat company (you can see my blog post for the campaign here).
+I had to write a short blog post promoting one of Graco’s car seats (you can see my blog post for the campaign here).

 They pay around 80 cents per click plus a product stipend that is always more than the product actually costs.
-In my case, I got reimbursed $225 for the car seat plus money from clicks.
-You must get the product to use in your blog photos.
+In my case, I got reimbursed $225 for the car seat plus about $60 from clicks.

 What happens if you get over or under the click goal?

-Important note:!!
-You will not get paid for any clicks over the click goal.
-So some bigger bloggers actually hate Linqia because they can easily overperform and not get paid extra.
+Important note!!
+You will not get paid for any clicks over the click goal, but your click goal will get raised your next campaign.
+So some bigger bloggers actually hate Linqia because they can easily over perform and not get paid extra.